Improving Hyperspectral Adversarial Robustness Under Multiple Attacks: Experiments

 \section{Experiments}

-{\bf Datasets:} For our experiments, we use three HSI datasets: Indian Pines (IP), Kennedy Space Center (KSC) \cite{d9}, and Houston \cite{d10}.
-Patching is not used.
-Each dataset is reduced to 30 bands using Principal Component Analysis (PCA).

-{\bf Training:} We use U-Net \cite{d11} for the discriminator and all ensemble networks.
-We use Adam optimizer with a learning rate of 0.001 for all networks under three trials.
-We use a batch size of 256 wee train ADE-Net for 100 epochs.
-The offline discriminator training is 25 epochs.

-{\bf Attacks:} For attacks, we use the Fast Gradient Signed Method (FGSM) \cite{d14}, Carlini and Wagner (CW) \cite{d13}, Projected Gradient Decent (PGD) \cite{c15}, and Iterative Fast Gradient Signed Method (I-FGSM) \cite{c16}.
-In our experiments '2 attack' is FGSM + CW, '3 attack' is '2 attack' + PGD, '4 attack' is '3 attack' + I-FGSM, and finally '5 attack' is '4 attack' + vanilla data.
-All attacks were generated using an $\epsilon$ = 0.1.

-{\bf Metrics:} Two average overall accuracies (OA) terms will be reported: Phase I and Phase II accuracy as shown in Figure \ref{ade-net}.
-The Phase I Discriminator accuracy will be a snapshot of ADE-Net accuracy to determine if attacks are being separated correctly.
-The Phase II Ensemble accuracy is class-label accuracy and holistically covers ADE-Net classification success.
+For our experiments, we use the HSI dataset Indian Pines (IP).
+Two additional datasets, Kennedy Space Center (KSC) \cite{d9}, and Houston \cite{d10} are available in Appendix Section~\ref{sec:epee}.
+Two averaged overall accuracies (OA) terms will be reported: Phase I and Phase II accuracy as shown in Figure \ref{ade-net}.
+Phase I Discriminator accuracy captures attack-label classification while Phase II Ensemble accuracy captures class-label accuracy.

-{\bf Evaluation} In our experiments, we showcase different hyperparameter values for the discriminator and ensemble terms to find the experimentally optimal values for better ADE-Net accuracy.
+{\bf Evaluation:} We showcase different hyperparameter values to find the experimentally optimal values for better ADE-Net accuracy.
 We also explore the role of CKA by removing it in certain experiments.
-In the experiment where $\alpha_k=X_k$, values are weighted by the relative difficulty for classification on that attack as: $\alpha_{FGSM}$ = 1.4, $\alpha_{CW}$ = 2.3, $\alpha_{PGD}$ = 1.7, $\alpha_{I-FGSM}$ = 1.3, and for vanilla $\alpha_{Vanilla}$ = 1.0.
-Results are found in Table~\ref{results} for IP, Kennedy Space Center, and Houston datasets.
-For all datasets and the number of attacks, ADE-Net outperforms the baseline.
-As expected, the discriminator performs worse when more attacks are added, however, with the addition of vanilla data in our five attack experiments, we can see the discriminator performing better due to the larger difference between attack data vs vanilla data.
-For the IP and KSC datasets in general, the highest Phase II accuracy is achieved in our attack dependent $\alpha_k$ tests, showing that giving more attention to more difficult attacks increases the overall accuracy of ADE-Net.
-Within ADE-Net for IP and KSC, the No CKA ($\lambda_k = 0$) tests perform worse than all the others, showing the positive effect CKA has on ADE-Net.
-For the Houston dataset, however, No CKA performs worse only for four attacks and actually performs the best for five attacks.
-In addition, the attack dependent $\alpha_k$ test only performs the best for four attacks.
-This could be due to the higher semantic segmentation accuracy for the Houston dataset overall.
-The added complexity of hyperparameter changes and CKA have little chance to increase accuracy when it is already at roughly 95\% for each attack combination.
-However, ADE-Net still outperforms the single network baseline overall.
+Results are found in Table~\ref{ip} for IP.
+For all numbers of attacks, ADE-Net outperforms the baseline.
+The discriminator performs worse when more attacks are added, however, with the addition of vanilla data in our five attack experiments, we can see the discriminator performing better due to the difference between attacked and non-attacked data.
+The highest Phase II accuracy is achieved in our attack dependent $\alpha_k$ tests, showing that giving more attention to more difficult attacks increases the overall accuracy of ADE-Net.
+The No CKA ($\lambda_k = 0$) tests perform worse than all the others, showing the positive effect CKA has on ADE-Net.